 24. Barely-there posy pink

 We immediately bookmarked this as one of the first pedicure ideas we'll be asking for at our next salon appointment.
 It's the perfect not-quite-nude, not-quite-pink shade that offers a really sleek, chic finish.
-Paler colors are usually best painted by professionals as they're less likely to streak.
-This color in particular works best with pampered feet, so treat yourself to a salon appointment if you're going for a nude look.
+Paler colors are usually best painted by professionals as they're less likely to streak and work best with pampered feet, so treat yourself to a salon appointment if you're going for this look.

 25. Emerald city sparkle